 This is the link to check entity name availability on the State of Delaware’s website.
 You want to ensure the name is available before you file.

 Identify your physical or virtual address:

 If you have a physical address, great use it.
-If not and you plan to work out of you home for a while, choose a virtual address.
+If not and you plan to work out of you home for a while, choose a virtual address for your Delaware C corporation.
 This adds credibility to your business.
 A virtual place of business costs ~$70 / month in Maryland.
 An example near me is Launch Workspaces.
 You can also use this location for meetings with customers.
 If you plan to get funding from the government (NSF, DOD, etc.), you will be required to register with DUNS, SAM, SBA and Research.gov.
 These organizations and the government will recognize a virtual address.
 My company is virtual, and I submitted a full proposal to NSF.
 It is important you can receive physical mail at your virtual address.
 This is a standard service.

 Select and appoint a Delaware Registered Agent:

 A Delaware Register Agent is a responsible third-party located in Delaware who is designated to receive service of process notices, correspondence from the Secretary of State, and other official government notifications (tax forms and notice of lawsuits).
 There is no way around this service and there is a long list of companies that provide this service.
 I selected Harvard Business Services.
 Do a google search and you can pick the one you like.
 If you choose Harvard Business Services, follow the link: https://www.delawareinc.com/.
 I have no affiliation with Harvard Business Services but I used their service and had a good experience.
 I also found their numerous resources useful.